mrheltic/Bilancia-SaT/README.md

 <img src="medias/parts/board.jpg" alt="Board">

-The ATtiny or Arduino Nano is a microcontroller development board used for programming and controlling the scale and its components.
+The ATtiny or Arduino Nano are some examples of a microcontroller development board used for programming and controlling the scale and its components.

 ## 5KG Load Cell